Dynamics of memory B cells and plasmablasts in healthy individuals: Results

 Inference on {\em Dataset B} does not allow us to learn a precise number for $\tau_m$, but puts on it a lower bound of 4 years (\SMRef{Sec.
 S3F and Fig. S7}), which is consistent with the estimate of 15 years from {\em Dataset A}.
 The reason for that uncertainty is that the time interval between samples is only 1 year.
 Within that short interval, the data do not show evidence of a decrease in time, and the inference cannot distinguish between scenarios with a $\tau_m$ larger than the bound.

 To assess the model's validity, we perform a similar test to the one performed for the noise model.
 We predict the distribution of clone counts, and of their fold change, as a function of their count at an earlier time point (instead of a replicate, as we did for the noise model).
-Despite its simplicity, the model fits very well all the distributions that we tested (Fig. \ref{fig:gbm_marginals}b-g).
+Despite its simplicity, the model fits all the distributions very well (Fig. \ref{fig:gbm_marginals}b-g).
 To show that the goodness of fit depends sensitively on learning the correct parameters, we also compared the prediction of sub-optimal models where the values of $\tau_m$ and $\theta_m$ were varied while keeping their ratio fixed to the inferred value.
 Theory predicts that the clone size distribution should follow approximately a power law, whose exponent depends only on that ratio, predicted to be $\alpha=2\theta_m/\tau_m\approx 1.2$-$1.3$.
 Consistently, that distribution is well captured even by the sub-optimal models (Fig. \ref{fig:gbm_marginals}b).
 By contrast, the distribution of log fold changes is only well reproduced by the inferred model ($\tau_m=14.5$ yr), and not by the sub-optimal ones ($\tau_m=3$ and $70$ yr).
 A shorter time scale ($\tau_m=3$ yr) predicts a distribution that is more shifted towards negative values, indicating faster turnover and hence larger decay, while a larger $\tau_m=70$ yr predicts smaller decay than the data (Fig. \ref{fig:gbm_marginals}c).
 The inferred model can correctly predict the full distribution of clonal counts at a timepoint $t_2$, given its abundance at an earlier timepoint $t_1$ (Fig. \ref{fig:gbm_marginals}d-e).
 The model generalizes well to held-out samples (i.e. not used for inference) of the same individual: the distribution of counts on a third time point conditioned on counts on the first two shows excellent agreement with the data (Fig. \ref{fig:gbm_marginals}f-g).
+The model inferred on donor 2 of {\em Dataset A} is also successful in predicting the marginals of donor 1 (\SMRef{Fig. S8a}), consistent with the fact that their inferred timescales are very similar (Table \ref{tab:params_gbm}).
+This gives us another test of robustness and suggests that the inferred dynamical models generalize across people.